sqlxpert/lights-off-aws/README.md

 need to reconfigure VPN clients.

-Set the `sched-set-Enable-true` and `sched-set-Enable-false` tags on your own CloudFormation stack.
+Set the `sched-set-Enable-true` and `sched-set-Enable-false` tags on your own CloudFormation stack and make sure that the `EnableSchedCloudFormationOps` parameter of the _LightsOff stack or StackSet_ is set to `true` (the default).
 At the scheduled times, Lights Off will perform a stack update, toggling the value of the `Enable` parameter to `true` or `false`.
 (Capitalize **E**nable in the tag keys, to match the parameter name.)

 If your stack's status is other than `CREATE_COMPLETE` or `UPDATE_COMPLETE` at the scheduled time, Lights Off logs an error of `"type"`